hertzmann/hertzmann.github.io/_posts/2026-03-23-drawing-skills.md

 # Why Drawing is Hard: Visual Limitations and the Skills to Overcome Them

 If asked to draw a picture of a tree or a person in front of them, many people would say "I cannot draw."
-It's often thought that being a skilled artist is an innate skill, like some people are born with it and others are not.
-Why is that?

-Thirty years ago, two psychologists posed this question as [the following puzzle](https://people.uncw.edu/cohend/research/papers/Cohen%20and%20Bennett%2097.pdf).
-Most people can trace over pictures easily, and most people can perceive the world accurately.
+Thirty years ago, two psychologists [pointed out that this should be surprising](https://people.uncw.edu/cohend/research/papers/Cohen%20and%20Bennett%2097.pdf).
+They reasoned that most people can trace over pictures easily, and most people can perceive the world accurately.
 So why can't most people look at the world, perceive it, and then draw what they perceive?
-That is, why is accurate representational drawing hard?

 Since then, [researchers have extensively studied](https://www.sciencedirect.com/science/article/pii/S0149763415301986)  which aspects of perceptual and other skills seem correlated with improved skill at drawing, but have yet to form clear explanations for why drawing from life is hard.